 Chocolate Crinkle Cookies are topped with sifted powdered sugar, to finish them off before eating.

-Ready To Eat Some Chocolate Crinkle Cookies!
+Enjoy Some Chocolate Crinkle Cookies!

-Once the cookies have a light dusting of sifted powdered sugar, they are ready to eat!
-Pour yourself a cold glass of milk, and grab a couple delicious, chocolate crinkle cookies!
+Once the cookies have a light dusting of sifted powdered sugar, they are ready for you and your family and friends to enjoy them.

 Chocolate Crinkle Cookies on a plate, ready to eat, with a cup of cold milk on the side.